How I almost built a billion dollar business

 The first product version was called Platoon.
 It was very security oriented and I liked the movie.
 But I realized I had to make several changes and soon enough I came up with a similar name variant called Plamoon (Online Monitoring Platform).
 I basically had to redo the entire thing to accomplish what I wanted.

-I had researched some chinese products online and their documentation, protocol and features were a mess.
+I had researched some chinese products online and found their documentation, protocol and features a mess.
 It was quite hard to convince them to do any personalization without a sizable order (which we did not have use for, or money to buy).
 And I also did not want to give too much information about our goals.
-I chose some models, imported samples and began working on a Frankenstein’s creature.
+I chose some device models, imported samples and began working on a Frankenstein’s creature.

 I basically did a reverse engineering of some of the hardware and wrote a new firmware for the main communication device.
 We would then use different sensors spread across the vehicle to gather telemetry data such as tire pressure and temperature, fuel tank levels, OBD-II and engine indicators and so on.
 All of this data would be sent to the platform.
 Reports would be extracted presenting insights into the operation.